What Does Conservatism Mean? The Origin and Types of Conservatism

 Conservatism is the political ideology of order, tradition, hierarchy, and authority, where classical conservatism emphasizes state authority and aristocratic hierarchy over individual liberty, and social conservatism emphasizes social order, tradition, and hierarchy over social equality.

-TIP: Meanwhile, liberalism, the ideology of liberty and equality, is the opposition philosophy to conservatism.
+TIP: Liberalism, the ideology of liberty and equality, is the opposition philosophy to conservatism.
 From this frame of reference, as an opposition philosophy, conservatism is all about pushing back against modernization and trying to make things “Great Again.”
 Or in other terms, it is a pushback against excesses of liberty and equality.
 In this way, as liberalism arises when pushing back against the state, conservatism pushes back against liberalism (especially progressive social liberalism).
 See Understanding liberalism and conservatism for a comparison.

 TIP: Both liberalism and Conservatism, in their enlightened forms, seek to use reason to seek just ends.
 However where liberalism favors: the principles of democracy, republicanism, separation of powers, popular sovereignty, free speech, free trade, freedom of religion, and other general ideologies that favor human rights and the liberties and the well being of individuals and groups.
 Conservatism favors the opposite in most cases, it favors: the principles of aristocracy, authority, central power, absolutism, censorship, protectionism, state-based religions, and other ideologies that favor social hierarchy and authority over individuals.
 This is complicated by the social and classical forms of each.